Internet at sea: 5G, Satellite, Starlink, which solution to choose?

 Starlink pricing for boats: how much does it cost?

-There are currently three options available for Starlink subscriptions at sea, depending on your data usage:
+There are currently three options available for Starlink subscriptions at sea, depending on your data consumption:

-Note that you can suspend and reactivate Starlink at any time, with billing coming in one-month increments, and that the company is offering a 30-day free trial for its offer.
+Note that you can suspend and reactivate Starlink at any time, with billing taking place in one-month increments, and that the company offers a 30-day free trial for its offer.

-To these subscriptions must be added the cost of the equipment, which is €2867 when initially purchased for the maritime solution.
-(See prices on the Starlink website).
+To these subscriptions must be added the cost of the equipment, which is €2867 at initial purchase for the maritime solution.
+(See prices on Starlink website).

 This equipment is obviously designed specifically for the extreme conditions of the open sea, and can withstand wind gusts in excess of 280 km/h.

-Also, the Starlink app available on iOS and Android allows you to determine the best installation location on your boat.
+Also, the Starlink app available on iOS and Android lets you determine the best installation location on your boat.

 Conclusion